SforAiDl/genrl/docs/source/index.rst

-.. genrl documentation master file, created by sphinx-quickstart on Sun May  3 20:22:36 2020.
+..
+GenRL documentation master file, created by sphinx-quickstart on Mon Jun 29 23:38:56 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to genrl's documentation!
+Welcome to GenRL's documentation!
 =================================

 .. toctree::